djha-skin/candl/README.md

 line delimiters in between the constraints and the value that it constrains.
 The constraint comes first.
 At most one constraint is allowed per value.
-Identifiers that are not fully qualified are reserved, and so must either refer to a built-in constraints or cause an error.
+Identifiers that are not fully qualified are reserved, and so must either refer to built-in constraints or cause an error.

 Example: